When Do MacBooks Go on Sale? 2026 Timing Guide

 Should I buy now or wait for the next sale?

-If you need a MacBook immediately, buy it.
-If your purchase is flexible, waiting for the next major sale can save $200+.
-Use TheresMac alerts to catch the moment prices drop.
+If you need a MacBook immediately and the current deal is close to its tracked low, buying now can be reasonable.
+If the discount is small and your purchase is flexible, waiting for the next major sale can save more.
+Use TheresMac comparisons and buying guides before you buy.

 Conclusion

 Ready to save?
-Set up price alerts on TheresMac for your target MacBook model, and you'll never miss a deal.
-Compare MacBook Air prices and MacBook Pro prices across Apple, Amazon, Best Buy, B&H, and more.
+Use TheresMac buying guides for your target MacBook model, and you'll never miss a deal.
+Compare MacBook Air prices and MacBook Pro prices across major retailers.